New movies to stream this week: ‘Get Duked!,’ ‘Class Action Park’ and more

 The life and career of fashion designer Pierre Cardin, now 98 years old, is examined in “House of Cardin,” a documentary that the Hollywood Reporter calls a “deliciously entertaining and perceptive” film.
 Unrated.
 Available at afisilver.afi.com.
 In English, French, Italian, Mandarin and Japanese with subtitles.
 95 minutes.

 Winner of the audience award for Best Feature at the 2018 AFI Docs festival, “Mr. Soul!” takes a look at the former PBS variety show “Soul!”
 (1968-1973) and its producer and host Ellis Haizlip, courtesy of commentary by Harry Belafonte, Sidney Poitier, Questlove, Stevie Wonder, Maya Angelou, Gladys Knight, Patty LaBelle, James Baldwin, Bill Withers and others.
 According to Forbes, the film revives “an extraordinary, revolutionary piece of Black history.”
 Unrated.
-Available at afisilver.afi.com.
+Available at afisilver.afi.com, themiracletheatre.com and jxjdc.org.
 90 minutes.

 In the documentary portrait “Nomad: In the Footsteps of Bruce Chatwin,” filmmaker Werner Herzog retraces some of the journeys taken by the titular travel writer — Herzog’s friend, who died in 1989 — all the while musing philosophically about their shared passions.
 Even though Chatwin is only shown in a few old snapshots and one short clip, Variety says that Herzog “brings him to vivid life.”
 Unrated.
-Available at afisilver.afi.com.
+Available at afisilver.afi.com, themiracletheatre.com and jxjdc.org.
 In English and German with subtitles.
 89 minutes.

 Focusing on San Quentin State Prison, the documentary “The Prison Within” explores the inadequacies of the U.S. prison system and the cycles of violence and trauma — on both sides of the wall — that are perpetuated by it.
 Film Threat calls it a documentary of “healing and compassion,” as well as one that will “dispute public misconceptions about those in prison.”
 Unrated.
 Available on various streaming platforms.
 85 minutes.